qa-at-the-point/python-mongodb-charts/README.md

 > 💡 Using Gitpod is the recommended way to work with QA at the Point repos, but you can clone this locally as well

+### MongoDB

+> 👀 This repo assumes that you have created a free, [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account.

+- This cloud-based account is where we will create databases, collections, and visual charts for our data!
+- You can also install the free [MongoDB Compass](https://www.mongodb.com/products/compass) app for connecting and working with MongoDB.

+Create a `.env` file at the Project Root and copy/paste your MongoDB connection string.
+You can use [example.env](/example.env) to see the formatting.

+> Use [this guide](https://www.mongodb.com/docs/guides/atlas/connection-string/) to get the connection string

 ### Gitpod

-With Gitpod, you just open a workspace and you're done 🎉
+With Gitpod, you just open a workspace and you're done 🎉 You can skip the rest of the setup, but make sure you have a free [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account!

 ### Machine Requirements